FBA vs. FBM:

 There are several ways you can make money on Amazon, and millions of people have already built a successful business using the e-commerce behemoth.
 Small-to-medium-sized businesses sell over 4,000 items per minute on the platform.

 But new entrepreneurs can sometimes get confused about how best to use Amazon as a selling platform.
-One of the biggest topics of confusion is the difference between FBA and FBM businesses.
-Is there a better choice when it comes to considering FBA vs. FBM?
+One of the biggest topics of confusion is FBA vs. FBM.
+Is there a better choice when it comes to considering an FBA business compared to FBM?
 Here, we’ll explore the two concepts, so you can make the best decision for your Amazon business.

 What Is FBM?

 FBM stands for “Fulfillment by Merchant.”
 In an Amazon FBM arrangement, you list products for sale on Amazon just as you would with any other type of Amazon business.
 The only difference is that you, the merchant, are responsible for storing your products and fulfilling shipping orders.

 That means you need to rent or own a space to store your products.
 You also need to pay your own shipping costs, which includes collecting and processing customer information, printing mailing labels, packaging and arranging for service from appropriate shipping channels.
 This model is best suited to businesses that already have an order fulfillment infrastructure, but want their products listed on Amazon as well.